 When a couple is going through a divorce or dissolution of marriage in Kentucky or Ohio, it is necessary to divide up all assets and debts accumulated during the marriage.
-The courts divide both marital assets and marital debts in a fair and equitable manner.
-In order to determine what is fair and equitable, it must first be determined what assets exist and their value, and what debts exist and their balance.
+The courts divide marital assets and marital debts in a fair and equitable manner.
+In order to determine what is fair and equitable, a few details must be determined first, such as what assets exist and what their values are as well as what debts exist and what their balances are.

-Our lawyers at Dietz & Overmann, PLLC, understand how every couple’s financial situation is different.
-We sit down with our clients to craft a custom solution to asset division in order to ensure a secure financial future for themselves and their children.
+Lead attorney Stephanie A. Dietz understands how every couple’s financial situation is different.
+She takes the time to sit down with each of her clients to craft a custom solution to asset division in order to ensure a secure financial future for her clients and their children.

 After all of the assets, property, and debts are identified, they must then be properly characterized as marital and non-marital.
 Generally, non-marital assets include property, inheritances and gifts acquired before the marriage, while marital property is property accumulated during the marriage, regardless of which party is identified as the owner.